 Indian curry.
 Cook lentils or chickpeas with some store-bought curry paste (follow the directions on the jar), then add veggies.
 Delicious served on rice.

 Thai curry.
 Combine Asian veggies with coconut milk and green curry paste (store bought).
 Cook until done.
 Serve with rice or noodles.

 Tacos.
-Enjoy with refried beans and all the fixings.
+Pick up some corn or flour tortillas, and enjoy with a can of refried beans and all the fixings.